How many watts did you put out on today's run?

 The calculator that I've provided below brings the bike and the run into a common unit (watts) so that you can assess how well you applied this 'back end loaded' race distribution.

-To use it, simply plug in your weight (in kgs), the distance of the run portion of the event, along with the elevation gain (in meters) and your run split time (in hh:mm:ss).
+To use it, simply plug in your weight (in kgs), your run FTP (optional - only if you want TSS and IF calculation), and a selected course or the distance of the run portion of the event, along with the elevation gain (in meters) and your run split time (in hh:mm:ss).
 It will then spit out the equivalent energy output (in bike watts) for your run.

 By comparing directly, we can say that for almost all well paced 70.3 & Ironman events, your run power from this calculator should be greater than your (normalized) power on the bike due to the lower air speeds involved and the fact that a good chunk of power increases on the bike, especially on the flats are given up to increased drag rather than to forward propulsion.